guillemalomar/DronesServer/README.md

 ### Future work
 This is just a first stage of the application.
 There are many things that can be improved.
 The logs aren't really specific; it lacks tests; monitoring could be useful in the future when there will be much more data...
 But I think that the result is quite satisfactory with the amount of dedicated time.
 Edit: I'm talking about monitoring such as Kibana, where we can get some semantic information from data.
 Monitoring such as Nagios would be needed, as we need to know at all time if the service is up and if it's performing well (even if it's an internal API, it can be part of a 'bigger wheel' where it might be supporting an external application).

+- Last changes:

+I just made some last changes to the code.
+While thinking about it, it made no sense to me that all users could access the information, but only Support team users could add information.
+Why have other teams login for that?
+So I supposed that the exercise was refeering to loged in users when it said that "... all users can read the list of drones but only the members from the support team can add new drones to the list".
+But I have done that isn't specified is to leave the method to obtain the users list open, as this way a user can directly know if it has been registered, which is quite convenient.